 What To Expect After Surgery

 A child who has a tonsillectomy may not feel well for a week to 10 days.
-But if the child is feeling well after the first few days, there is no need to restrict his or her activity or to keep the child at home
+But if the child is feeling well after the first few days, there is no need to restrict his or her activity or to keep the child at home.

 Why It Is Done

-A tonsillectomy may be done in the
+A tonsillectomy may be done when:

-- A persistent foul odor or taste in the mouth is caused by tonsillitis, and it does not get better with antibiotics.
+- A foul odor or taste in the mouth is caused by tonsillitis, and it does not get better with antibiotics.

-- A biopsy is needed to evaluate a suspected tumor of the tonsil.
+- A biopsy is needed to check for a suspected tumor of the tonsil.

-- Especially in children, the tonsils are so large they affect nighttime breathing, called sleep apnea.
+- The tonsils are so large that they affect nighttime breathing.
+This is called sleep apnea.
 This most often affects children.

 Large tonsils are not a reason to have a tonsillectomy unless they are causing one of the above problems or they are blocking the upper airway.
 This blockage may cause sleep apnea or problems with eating.

 How Well It Works

 Adults who have their tonsils removed after repeated strep throat infections don't get as many new infections as adults who do not have the surgery.
 And adults who had the surgery also don't get sore throats as often.2

-include some bleeding after surgery.
+Some bleeding is a normal risk after a tonsillectomy.
 This is common, especially when the healed scab over the cut area falls off.

-Less common or rare risks
+Less common or rare risks include:

-- Breathing problems related to surgery.
+- Breathing problems from surgery.

 - More serious bleeding.